panzi/qjoypad/README.md

 of crazy characters, it's working.
 If not, you'll have to fiddle around with kernel drivers, and should probably look elsewhere for guidance.
-Or you can install the jstest command line tool and use `jstest /dev/input/js0`, wich will give you a much nicer output.
+Or you can install the jstest command line tool and use `jstest /dev/input/js0`, which will give you a much nicer output.

 If for some reason QJoyPad is reporting the wrong number of